 There’s a lot of talk about the best morning routines for succesful people, so let’s discuss — what do you do to set your day up for success?

 It’s tough to find enough time for friends if you have a demanding job — when you have a really busy schedule, making sure you socialize and maintain relationships requires some creative problem-solving and planning.
 While we’ve discussed how to fit in basic things like planning meals and cooking, doing household chores, scheduling appointments, and working out, we haven’t talked about how to fit … Read More about 10 Ways to Make Time for Friends When You Work a Lot

 Something I hear more and more these days is that people are exhausted and have no energy.
 You can say what you want about information overload, device mania, etc — to say nothing for those of us with small kids, where it’s generally accepted that exhaustion is par for the course — but the fact is that for … Read More about “I’m Exhausted” — How to Investigate When You Have No Energy (An Open Thread)

 These are our best tips to turn a bad day around!

-2017 Update: We still stand by this advice for women and drinking too much, but you may also want to check out our more recent discussion of women lawyers and drinking.
 Ladies: how do you feel about drinking?
 Do you think overachieving women tend to drink more?
-We haven’t talked about this for a while, … Read More about Women, Drinking, and Overachieving
+We haven’t talked about this for a while, but it’s been on my mind with various news articles I’ve seen, and with the holidays coming up I thought we’d discuss.
+(I don’t want to totally rehash my thoughts from our … Read More about Women, Drinking, and Overachieving

 When your work suffers because of personal problems you’ve been struggling with — and your supervisor has noticed — how can you turn things around?
 Reader J wonders… I am a mid-level associate in Big Law.
 I switched firms in December of 2014.
 Today, I had my first review and it went very poorly — in Big Law … Read More about When Personal Problems Affect Your Job Performance